“If you’re not gonna go all the way, then why go at all.” Joe Namath

 April 2014 – 1st GM Norm in New York – The Marshall Club GM Invitational (Age 14)

 April 2015 – 2nd GM Norm in Philadelphia Open (Age 15)

 All Star American Chess Team – 2013, 2014, 2015

 Hi!
 I’m Akshat Chandra and this is the log of my Journey to be a Chess Grandmaster.
-Like many of you, I love my sports – Basketball, American Football, Baseball!
-Born and raised in US, these are the sports you grow up with.
-Well, during my trip to India, I stumbled upon Chess.
+Like many of you, I love my sports – Basketball, American Football, Baseball.
+Born and raised in the US, these are the sports one grows up with.
+But during my trip to India, I stumbled upon Chess.
 As things would happen, my family stayed there for about 4 years and I got involved deeper in Chess – perhaps the void left from the absence of my usual sports created the opportunity.
-Chess has become a close friendship since then.
-I enjoy the game’s challenges and find its infinite scope quite fascinating.
+Chess has become a close friend since then.
+I enjoy the game’s challenges and find its infinite scope and intracicies quite fascinating.